mozilla/ActiveData/docs/jx.md

  	}

 Using the *out-of-context* definition, expressions, list comprehensions, and query expressions are all simplified:

 1. **`null` checks are avoided** - all `null` checks are built into every function
 2. **boundary checks are avoided** - window functions are not required to verify boundaries because all points outside a domain map to `null`.

 ### Translating Data Shape

-JSON Expressions operate on JSON, with a focus on translating arrays of JSON (which is still just JSON.
+JSON Expressions operate on JSON, with a focus on translating arrays of JSON.
 JSON expressions are not limited to arrays, and work on other (un)ordered sets that come out of databases and document stores.
 The [`select` clause](jx_clause_select.md) is responsible for record-wise translation.

 ### Pivot Tables and Data Frames

 A specific type of data transformation involves converting general sets into data frames, which pivot tables are specific instances.
 The full domain of each dimension is representing in a data frame, an that domain is not affected by the filter; and can result in a sparse matrix.
 The columns of a SQL `group by` clause have their domain affected by the resultant rows, a denser data set, but missing domain values.

 Here is an example that shows the problem.